Septimania: Gothia in Carolingian times

 The region of Roussillon was taken by the Franks in 760.
 Pepin then diverted northwest to Aquitaine, triggering the war against Waifer of Aquitaine.
-Albi, Rouergue, Gévaudan and the city of Toulouse were conquered.
-In 777, the wali of Barcelona, Sulayman al-Arabi, and the wali of Huesca Abu Taur, offered their submission to Charlemagne and also the submission of Husayn, wali of Zaragoza.
+Albi, Rouergue, Gévaudan, and the city of Toulouse were conquered.
+In 777, the wali of Barcelona, Sulayman al-Arabi, and the wali of Huesca Abu Taur, offered their submission to Charlemagne and also the submission of Husayn, wāli of Zaragoza.
 When Charlemagne invaded the Upper March in 778, Husayn refused allegiance and he had to retire.
-In the Pyrenees, the Basques defeated his forces in Roncesvalles (August 15, 778).
+In the Pyrénées, the Basques defeated his forces in Roncesvalles (August 15, 778).

 The Frankish king found Septimania and the borderlands so devastated and depopulated by warfare, with the inhabitants hiding among the mountains, that he made grants of land that were some of the earliest identifiable fiefs to Visigothic and other refugees.
-Charlemagne also founded several monasteries in Septimania, around which the people gathered for protection.
-Beyond Septimania to the south Charlemagne established the Hispanic Marches in the borderlands of his empire.

-The territory passed to Louis, king in Aquitaine, but it was governed by Frankish margraves and then dukes (from 817) of Septimania.
+Charlemagne founded several monasteries in Septimania, around which the people gathered for protection.
+Beyond Septimania to the southern border, Charlemagne established the Hispanic Marches in the borderlands of his empire.
+The territory passed to Louis the Stammerer, King of Aquitaine, but it was governed by Frankish margraves and then dukes from 817 onwards.

 The Frankish noble Bernat of Septimania was the ruler of these lands from 826 to 832.
 His career (he was beheaded in 844) characterized the turbulent 9th century in Septimania.
 His appointment as Count of Barcelona in 826 occasioned a general uprising of the Catalan lords (Bellonids) at this intrusion of Frankish power over the lands of Gothia.
 For suppressing Berenguer of Toulouse and the Catalans, Louis the Pious rewarded Bernat with a series of counties, which roughly delimit 9th century Septimania: Narbonne, Béziers, Agde, Magalona, Nîmes and Uzés.
 Rising against Charles the Bald in 843, Bernat was apprehended at Toulouse and beheaded.
 Bernat's son, known as Bernat of Gothia, also served as Count of Barcelona and Girona, and as Margrave of Gothia and Septimania from 865 to 878.

 Septimania became known as Gothia after the reign of Charlemagne.
 It retained these two names while it was ruled by the counts of Toulouse during early part of the Middle Ages, but other names became regionally more prominent such as, Roussillon, Conflent, Razès or Foix, and the name Gothia (along with the older name Septimania) faded away during the 10th century, as the region fractured into smaller feudal entities, which sometimes retained Carolingian titles, but lost their Carolingian character, as the culture of Septimania evolved into the culture of Languedoc.
 This fragmentation in small feudal entities and the resulting fading and the gradual shifting of the name Gothia are the most probable origins of the ancient geographical area known as Gathalania or Cathalania which has reached our days as the present region of Catalonia.

 The name was used because the area was populated by a higher concentration of Goths than in surrounding regions.
 The rulers of this area, when joined with several counties, were titled the Marquesses of Gothia (and, also, the Dukes of Septimania).